 5. Carmen Pepper

 Don't be fooled by its shape!
-Carmen peppers are super sweet and are perfect to use in Italian dishes, but we love to stuff them in this dish for Mexican Styled Carmen Peppers.
+Carmen peppers are super sweet and are perfect to use in Italian dishes, but we love to stuff them in this dish for Stuffed Carmen Peppers.

 6. Sweet Chocolate Pepper

 Sweeter than green peppers, but not quite as much as red peppers, sweet chocolate peppers are the perfect in between and known for their dark chocolate colored skin.
 It's best to enjoy them raw or toss them into your next salad for lunch.

 Known for its banana-like shape and mostly mild taste, banana peppers are best to use for pickling.
 Try out the recipe for sweet and spicy Pickled Banana Peppers.
 Keep in mind that as banana peppers mature, they increase in spicy flavor.

 Roasting pimentos, also called cherry peppers, have a bright red outer skin, round shape, and mild heat.
 Try roasting them or better yet, try out this Oven Roasted Pimento Chicken recipe for dinner tonight.

 Sweet Italian Peppers, or sometimes called Tuscan peppers are crunchy with just a little kick of heat.
 My family likes to roast them and serve with bread, but I'm thinking these Pepperoncini Poppers would make a great appetizer!

 Cubanelle peppers, also called the Italian frying pepper, are from the Dominican Republic.
 These Caribbean peppers are considered sweet peppers although cubanelles heat level can range from mild to moderate (100-1,000 Scoville units).
 These Sausage-Stuffed Cubanelle Peppers are the way to go.